nafasebra/CRUD-app-redux/README.md

 # CRUD Post application

-#### A simple application for Create, Read(Show and search), Update and Delete posts
+#### A simple application for Create, Read, Update and Delete posts

-You can open selected post and see all description about this.
+You can open selected post and see all info about this (like blog apps)

 [Watch demo](https://nafasebra.github.io/CRUD-app-redux/)